Besatkassaie/Differential-Maintenance-Engine/README.md

 ### Java program to evaluate the Jape rule on documents
 Steps:
-1. We used gate developer interface to create the gate application file: [extraction.gapp](gaterelated/extraction.gapp) follow the steps below:
+1. We used gate developer interface to create the gate application file: [extraction.gapp](gaterelated/extraction.gapp)
-  1.1 create a "corpus pipeline application" in [Gate Developer 9.0.1](https://gate.ac.uk/download/) 1.2 add Annie Tokenizer to the pipeline as well as our Jape rule
+   - create a "corpus pipeline application" in [Gate Developer 9.0.1](https://gate.ac.uk/download/)
+   - add Annie Tokenizer to the pipeline as well as our Jape rule
-  1.3 save application state as "extraction.gapp" to load from the Java class
+   - save application state as "extraction.gapp" to load from the Java class[^1]

-  *NOTE: steps can be done by coding.*
+  [^1]:  the steps can be done by coding and without using Gate Developer Interface.

 2. run class  [BatchProcessApp](gaterelated/Code/src/cs/uwaterloo/BatchProcessApp.java) with following parameters:
   * -g "gate application file path"